Computer maintenance: Tower/desktop unit

 Internal components accumulate dust brought in by the airflow maintained by fans to keep the PC from overheating.
 A soft brush may remove loose dirt; the remainder is dislodged with compressed air and removed with a low-pressure vacuum.
 The case is wiped down with a cleaning agent.
 A pressurized blower or gas duster can remove dust that cannot be reached with a brush.

-Data
+Data care

-Backups
+Backing up

 Important data stored on computers may be copied and archived securely so that, in the event of failure, the data and systems may be reconstructed.
 When major maintenance such as patching is performed, a backup is recommended as the first step in case the update fails and reversion is required.

 Disk cleanup may be performed as regular maintenance to remove these.
 Files may become fragmented and so slow the performance of the computer.
 Disk defragmentation may be performed to combine these fragments and so improve performance.